redbonzai/laravel-permy/readme.md

 ## Feedback
 >The back needs proper feeding and you're not doing anything about it!

-Collaboration, bug-reports, security issues, feature and pull requests are always welcome!
+Collaboration, bug-reports, feature and pull requests are always welcome!